MeowServer/CustomizableUIMeow/Tutorial/CreateTemplates.md

 ## Create a template
 Templates is a set of elements that will be display to a player.
-You can create a template by create new .yml file in UI Templates\TEmplates folder.
+You can create a template by create new .yml file in UI Templates\Templates folder.
 Here's the example for yml file:
 ```yml
 appliedRole: